Five Things We Will Learn

 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”

-Suicide is not from God; it is from the thief—Satan—whose entire mission is to steal, kill, and destroy.
-He is called “the father of lies” (John 8:44) and “the deceiver of the whole world” (Revelation 12:9).
-In the last days, deception will be one of the greatest battles believers face, as many will believe something is right when it is actually wrong (Matthew 24:4–5, 11).
+Suicide is not from God—it is from the thief, Satan.
+His mission is to steal, kill, and destroy, often through lies whispered in moments of despair.
+Jesus called him “the father of lies” (John 8:44) and “the deceiver of the whole world” (Revelation 12:9).

 “When the righteous cry for help, the Lord hears